 - The cubs become completely independent at the age of 18 to 22 months.

-- Upon independence, the cubs disperse over wide areas and crossing considerable expenses to seek out new hunting regions and territories.
+- Upon independence, the cubs disperse over wide areas and cross considerable expenses to seek out new hunting regions and territories.

 What Do You Call A Baby Snow Leopard